SABS-R3/software-engineering-day6/_episodes/08-continuous-integration.md

 {% endraw %}
 1. Find the status badge from [https://codecov.io/](https://codecov.io/) to display in your `README.md`.
 1. Add a unit test to cover the remaining line in `functionality.py`, and check that your coverage goes up to 100%.
+1. Read the contents of the `.coveragerc` file in your repository.
+What is it doing?
 1. \[optional\] Read about [branch coverage](https://coverage.readthedocs.io/en/v4.5.x/branch.html).
 Turn branch coverage on in your coverage workflow.
 Check whether you have 100% branch coverage, and if not, fix it.
 1. \[optional\] Read more about [encrypted secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets) in GitHub Actions
 1. \[optional\] Read more about [environment variables](https://docs.github.com/en/free-pro-team@latest/actions/reference/environment-variables) in GitHub Actions